 It is a requirement that you offer your puppy purchasers a 'sale guarantee'.
-This outlines what occurs if the puppy sale document.
-The contract of sale document is signed by both the breeder and the new pet owner and clearly outlines the terms of the sale.
+This outlines what occurs if the puppy becomes unwell or ill in the immediate post purchase period or if there are health issues detected that will impact the animal's health and welfare that have not been disclosed in the Breeder Health Declaration.